jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

-comprehensive, transparent, objective and impartial frameworks and mechanisms for supply chain risk management, consistent with a States international obligations.
+comprehensive, transparent, objective and impartial frameworks and mechanisms for supply chain risk management, consistent with a State’s international obligations.
 (b) Establishing policies and programmes to objectively promote the adoption of good practices by suppliers and vendors of ICT